|Observed Outagamie County Holidays|

 The Maintenance Department provides corrective, preventative, and buildings and grounds maintenance for the Administration complex, Justice Center, Youth & Family Services, maintenance Building, UWEX, and Agricultural Services Facilities.
 They monitor all of the same services at Valley Packaging, Humane Society, and Plamann Center Facilities.
 The Maintenance Department provides custodial services at the Administration Complex, Justice Center, and Maintenance Facilities. they monitor all custodial services provided at the Youth & Family Services, UWEX, Agricultural Services, and Plamann Center Facilities.
 They are responsible for processing all paperwork associated with the computerized maintenance system, contractual services, purchasing of supplies, purchase requisitions, purchase orders, and payment vouchers.
 The Maintenance Department also picks up and delivers the mail to the post office.
 They are responsible for delivery of all mail to the outlying facilities. they deliver all bulk packages, printing orders, and county records and instructed.
 The maintenance department consist of 21 employees.

-Management Information Services (commonly referred to as MIS) provides technical guidance, assistance, and services to departments within Outagamie County.
-MIS has the responsibility for the review, control and improvement in the areas of Micro Computer Systems, Development, Telecommunications, Printing, Mail Services, Microfilm and Records Center.
-MIS reviews and approves purchases for supplies and equipment, external services, contracts, and products in the above areas.
-MIS plans, manages, and supports the integration of technology into the County's business environment.
-MIS provides start up and technical assistance as needed for each department's project.
-The MIS department provides the user departments with support, consultation and education.
+Information Technology Department (commonly referred to as IT) provides technical guidance, assistance, and services to departments within Outagamie County.
+IT has the responsibility for the review, control and improvement in the areas of Micro Computer Systems, Development, Telecommunications, Printing, Mail Services, Microfilm and Records Center.
+IT reviews and approves purchases for supplies and equipment, external services, contracts, and products in the above areas.
+IT plans, manages, and supports the integration of technology into the County's business environment.
+IT provides start up and technical assistance as needed for each department's project.
+The IT department provides the user departments with support, consultation and education.

 The Parks department is responsible for communicating to the public on matters related to recreational programs, upcoming events, and information on various other parks programs and services.